Lectures

 Dr. McCauley grew up in New York City.
 He earned his B.S.
 (Cum Laude) in geology (minors in mathematics, chemistry, religion, and philosophy) from St. Joseph's College, Indiana (1961) and both his M.S.
 (1965) in mineralogy and petrology (geochemistry) and Ph.D.(1968) in solid state science (crystallography) from The Pennsylvania State University.
 He also completed an Executive MBA program at Northeastern University.
 After two years as a Research Assistant in Solid State Science (full time staff position) at Penn State, he took a job at the Army Materials and Mechanics Research Center in Watertown, Mass. in 1968 starting as a research scientist.
 He rose to become the founder and Division Chief of the Materials Characterization Division leaving for Alfred University in 1990.
 In 1988 he served as a Liaison Scientist, in the Army Research Office, Tokyo, Japan.
 During 1984 to 1986

-He was an Adjunct Professor, Boston University.
+He was a Adjunct Professor, Boston University.
 From Alfred he went to the Army Research laboratory in 1997.
 He retired from the U.S. Army Research Laboratory in 2013 from his executive position as the Army's Chief Scientist (ST) for Advanced Materials.
 Among his many awards include the 2007 Senior Scientific-Professional (ST) Employee Presidential Rank Award and the Army's Lifetime Achievement Award.
 He is the past chair of the Army's Chief Scientists and the ARL Fellows.
 In addition, Dr. McCauley was honored by Penn State University as an MRL Distinguished Alumni, a Centennial Fellow of the College of Earth and Mineral Sciences and the 2011 Charles L. Hosler Alumni Scholar.
 He is a Past President, Fellow, and Distinguished Life Member of the American Ceramic Society.

 From 1990-96, he served as dean (SUNY Unit Head) and professor of ceramic engineering at the New York State College of Ceramics at Alfred University.
 His publications have been cited over five thousand times.
 Over the years, Dr. McCauley has served on multiple boards and committees and has been active in the community.
 He retired from the Harford Community College Board of Trustees in 2021 after 8 years of service.
-He has been an Adjunct Research Scientist in the Johns Hopkins Extreme Materials Institute (HEMI) since 2014.
+He has been a Adjunct Research Scientist in the Johns Hopkins Extreme Materials Institute (HEMI) since 2014.
 He worked extensively in Japan and in Germany at the Ernst Mach Institute.
 He is most known for his pioneering research on CaCO3 crystal growth and fabricating high pressure aragonite in ambient conditions, mica crystallography, ceramic matrix composites, AlON, which he named and published first patent, self-propagating high temperature synthesis (SHS), and more recently on the shock-induced localized amorphization in boron carbide with Chen and Hemker.
 Recently, he has been involved in determining the high stress/high strain rate mechanisms of deformation and failure of transparent and opaque hard ceramics.
 He is also very proud of conceiving and initiating the 10 year “Materials in Extreme Dynamic Environments (MEDE) program managed at Johns Hopkins University in collaboration with the Army Research Laboratory.

 He has published a total of 142 papers, edited or co-edited 13 books and has 5 patents.